makaree/TestAutomation_Optibet/README.md

 command to make sure maven is installed.

 2. Download the repository from the GIT.
+***(Run command in command prompt or terminal docker-compose up in the beginning in the first run so that all necessary packages are installed and the test would run faster later.
+After successful completion load docker-compose down to stop it.
+)***

 3. Inside the downloaded folder TestAutomation_Optibet, open command prompt in this location  and run command in command prompt/bash
 ***mvn clean test***